Neurology

 DISHAA - Tool - immediately

-The DISHAA Canine Cognitive Dysfunction Tool was developed to help pet owners and veterinarians identify and evaluate age-related behavioral changes in dogs.
-Cognitive dysfunction in dogs, comparable to Alzheimer's disease in humans, often occurs in older dogs and is manifested by a progressive deterioration in cognitive abilities.
-The DISHAA tool can capture specific behavioral patterns to determine the severity of cognitive dysfunction.
+The DISHAA Cognitive Dysfunction Tool for dogs was developed to help pet owners and veterinarians identify and assess age-related behavioral changes in dogs.
+Cognitive dysfunction in dogs, similar to Alzheimer's disease in humans, is common in older dogs and manifests as a progressive decline in cognitive abilities.
+The DISHAA tool allows for the recording of specific behavioral patterns to determine the severity of cognitive dysfunction.

 DISHAA - Tool - immediately Read More »